 - a.
-Local Travel Travel in connection with official government business that is 30 miles or less (<=30) from the official or permanent duty station or home of record2.
-An exception specific to multi-day Agency All-Hands meetings and Office of Investigation meetings is detailed below in Section 6.f.(3). - b.
+Local Travel Travel in connection with official government business that is 30 miles or less (<=30) from the official or permanent duty station or home of record1.
+An exception specific to multi-day Agency All-Hands meetings and Office of Investigation meetings is detailed below in Section 6.e.(3). - b.
 Invitational Travel As defined in 41 CFR 300-3.1, authorized travel of individuals either not employed or employed (under 5 U.S.C.
 5703) intermittently in the Government service as consultants or experts and paid on a daily when-actually-employed basis and for individuals serving without pay or at \$1 a year when they are acting in a capacity that is directly related to, or in connection with, official activities of the Government. - c.
-Travel Status From the time the traveler begins official travel as defined in 41 CFR 300-3.1 from the authorized starting point until the traveler returns to the authorized end point.
-This does not include taking leave enroute or other authorized non-travel related breaks. - d.
-Emergency Travel While in a TDY travel status, a travel category resulting from (a) the traveler becoming incapacitated by illness or injury not due to the travelers own misconduct, (b) a death or serious illness of a member of the travelers family, or (c) a catastrophic occurrence or impending disaster, such as a fire, flood, or act of God, which directly affects the traveler's home, as stated in 41 CFR 301-30.1 that allows for the approval of emergency travel expenses.
-Other emergencies may be included in this travel category as determined on a case-by-case basis for the purpose of approving emergency travel expenses.
+Travel Status From the time you begin official travel as defined in 41 CFR 300-3.1 from your authorized starting point until you return to your authorized end point.
+This does not include taking leave enroute or other authorized non-travel related breaks.